medyo/hackertab.dev/README.md

 - **or create an issue to ask for a new data source**

 ## Support
-Please do not ever hesitate to ask a question, report a bug or add a suggestion. or send an email to hello@hackertab.dev
+Please do not hesitate to ask a question, report a bug or add a suggestion. or send an email to hello@hackertab.dev

 ## Development
 Please use the develop branch